thegetty/quire-docs/content/guide/install-uninstall.md

     npm install -g
     ```

 You now have the latest Quire CLI and any new projects you start will also have the newest theme.
-Your previously-started projects will keep their original version of theme.
+Your previously-started projects will keep their original version of theme unless you [update the theme](#updating-the-theme) separately.

 You may in some cases see errors or issues when running Quire commands with a newer version of the CLI, in older projects.
-These can be fixed manually, or, you can also always re-install [your original version of the CLI](https://github.com/gettypubs/quire-cli/releases) to run those older projects if necessary.
+These can be fixed manually, or, you can also re-install [your original version of the CLI](https://github.com/gettypubs/quire-cli/releases) to run those older projects if necessary.

+## Updating the Theme

+To update the version of a theme you have:

+1. In the `themes` directory of your project, delete the current theme directory.
+It’s `quire-starter-theme` by default.
+2. Copy in your new theme directory ensuring that it has the same name as the original.
+3. Open your command-line shell and navigate to the project directory using the `cd` (change directory) command.
+For example, if your project directory was called `my-project` and it was in your main user directory, you’d enter `cd my-project`.
+3. Still in the command-line shell, type `quire install` and press enter to install the theme dependencies for your project.
+(This is done automatically when running `quire new`, but needs to be done manually when adding a new or replacement theme.)

+{{< q-class "box warning" >}}
+- Be sure to save any [customizations you’ve made](/guide/styles-customization) inside your theme.
+(Typically style changes to the `variables.scss` file.)
+You’ll have to copy these over into the new theme manually once it is installed.
+{{< /q-class >}}

+## Installing a New Theme

+TK

 ## Uninstalling Quire

 To uninstall Quire:

-1. From a new window in your {{< q-glossary "Command Line Interface" >}} (you should be in your home/user directory where you initially installed Quire) type the following two commands:
+1. From a new window in your command-line shell (you should be in your home/user directory where you initially installed Quire) type the following two commands:

     ```tx
     cd quire-cli